searls/rubbycop/manual/basic_usage.md

 ## Exit codes

-RuboCop exits with the following status codes:
+RubbyCop exits with the following status codes:

 - 0 if no offenses are found, or if the severity of all offenses are less than `--fail-level`.
-(By default, if you use `--auto-correct`, offenses which are auto-corrected do not cause RuboCop to fail.)
+(By default, if you use `--auto-correct`, offenses which are auto-corrected do not cause RubbyCop to fail.)
 - 1 if one or more offenses equal or greater to `--fail-level` are found.
 (By default, this is any offense which is not auto-corrected.)
-- 2 if RuboCop terminates abnormally due to invalid configuration, invalid CLI options, or an internal error.
+- 2 if RubbyCop terminates abnormally due to invalid configuration, invalid CLI options, or an internal error.